dimagi/commcare-hq/corehq/apps/userreports/README.md

 }
 ```

-#### "evaluator" expression
+#### "Evaluator" expression
-`evaluator` expression can be used to evaluate simple math statements (and simple python like expressions).
+`evaluator` expression can be used to evaluate math statements (and simple python like statements).
 It evaluates the statement specified by `equation_statement` which can contain variables, which can be defined in `variables_expression`.

 ```json
 {